Home | Museums and Historic Sites | Honey Springs Battlefield | Visitor Center

 Visit the exhibit theatre for an immersive viewing experience that brings the Battle of Honey Springs to life.
 Guests can explore the exhibit hall, which features audio recordings of first-hand accounts of the generals, officers, soldiers, and civilians who lived through the battle.
 Exhibits also highlight the firearms, ammunition, and artillery used in the battle.

-A section of a mural depicting the Battle of Honey Springs.
-The mural is visible below wooden beams and ceiling lights.
-A hand points to an interactive touchscreen.
-On the screen is a small map and text about the Texas Road.
-Male mannequins depicting two Union soldiers stand behind a large cannon.
-The brass cannon is atop a wooden gun carriage with two large wheels.
+Part of a mural depicting the Battle of Honey Springs.
+A hand points to an touchscreen about the Texas Road.
+Male mannequins depicting Union soldiers stand behind a large brass cannon.